foxtacles/rj_schema/README.md

 [json-schema](https://github.com/ruby-json-schema/json-schema) | 8.6 | 16.66x slower
 [json_schema](https://github.com/brandur/json_schema) | 3.2 | 44.07x slower

 The error reporting of `rj_schema` is implemented inefficiently at the time of writing, so in this benchmark environment (based on JSON Schema test suite which includes many failing validations) `validate` performs significantly worse than `valid?`.
-This may not be an issue in production environments though, where failing validations are usually the exception.
+This may not be an issue in production environments though, where failing validations are usually the exception (the overhead is only incurred in case of an error).